billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 #### addMapItemMouseOverListener
 `addMapItemMouseOverListener(id, mapItemId, listener, isPrepend)` - function

 Add a mouse over listener to a map item.
 Every map item can have more than one listener.
 They will be save into a list and will be triggered one after one.
 But if one of the listeners in the list return false, it will stop triggering all other listeners behind in the list.
+This function is the same as adding a listener using `setMapItems([ { ...itemDetails, onMouseMove: listener }])` with listener id equals 'default'.

 Parameters: